10 Most Amazing Facts About Great White Sharks

 Steve Backshall with Great white shark

-Steve Backshall with Great white shark – By Geckochasing (Own work) [CC BY-SA 3.0], via Wikimedia Commons
+Steve Backshall with Great white shark – By Geckochasing (Own work).
+[CC BY-SA 3.0], via Wikimedia Commons

 Despite the hysteria around these beasts, it is thought that Great Whites are not man-eaters by choice.
 Sharks prefer fatty, blubbery meals like seals and so humans are far too bony for them to enjoy.
 However, there is no doubt that many humans have been attacked and some killed by Great White’s so what is going on?

 The main problem is that they very often mistake humans for seals especially if we are wearing wet-suits.
-As seals are their number one meal, they can attack humans by mistake – although this is no comfort to the humans on the receiving end!
+As seals are their number one meal, they can attack humans by mistake.
+Although this is no comfort to the humans on the receiving end!
 The other issue for humans is that sometimes sharks will give a light, exploratory bite to test what is in front of them.
 Unfortunately, as they are so powerful, even a light bite can cause us serious damage.

-05 – They Will Eat Whales
+05 – Great White Sharks Will Eat Whales

 GWS

-GWS – By This photo by no author (There is no source) [CC BY-SA 4.0], via Wikimedia Commons
+GWS – By This photo by no author (There is no source).
+[CC BY-SA 4.0], via Wikimedia Commons

 04 – Female Great Whites Are Ovoviviparous